thephpleague/uri-src/docs/interfaces/7.0/encoder.md

 of a full URI.

 <p class="message-info">The <code>scheme</code> and <code>port</code> do not requires a specific class to be correctly
 encoded.
-While host can be urlencoded and urldecoded, modern <code>host</code> encoding/decoding mechanism relies on a much more strict and documented process like the one use for instance wit the <code>League\Uri\Idna\Converter</code> class.</p>
+While host can be urlencoded and urldecoded, modern <code>host</code> encoding/decoding mechanism relies on a much more strict and documented process like the one use for instance wit the
+<code>League\Uri\Idna\Converter</code> class.</p>

 <p class="message-warning">The <code>Encoder::decodeAll</code> and <code>decodeEncoder::Partial</code> may produce
-ecoded components that are not valid (containing white spaces) in the context of a full URI creation.</p>
+component representation that are not valid (containing white spaces or representing the <code>null</code> value) in the context of a full URI creation.</p>